 Awards are presented to youth anglers under the age of 18 who tag the most billfish of any species within each age category after having met the minimum of 3 fish.
-Categories include: ages 8 & younger, 9-10, 11-12, 13-15 and 16-17.
-(Please note: To enter the competition all youth anglers MUST write in their date of birth next to their name or in the space provided, or if reporting via tagbillfish.org please include date of birth when creating user profile.)
+(Please note: To enter the competition all youth anglers MUST write in their date of birth next to their name or in the space provided, or if reporting via tagbillfish.org please include date of birth when creating your user profile.)
 Youth anglers must be active TBF members to win, but need not be members to send in cards.

 Awards are presented to the female anglers who tag and/or release the most billfish of any species within each age category, after having met the minimum of 5 fish.